Deciding whether to pay off a student or car loan first can be a tricky question.

 Factor #4: Refinancing Options

-One potential wildcard in your analysis is that the interest rates on both your student loans and your car loan could drop.
+One potential wildcard in your analysis is the possibility that the interest rates on one or both of your loans could be reduced.

 Bottom Line: No Easy Answer Between Paying off Student Loans or a Car Loan First